 The primary federal law is Bank Secrecy Act (BSA) and operators like Coinme need to register with the Financial Crimes Enforcement Network or FinCEN and have Anti-Money Laundering (AML) and Know Your Customer (KYC) programs in place.
 State-level regulation varies from state to state, but typically, operators must register for money transmitter license (MTL) or as a money service business (MSB).

 Coinme is proud to have been the first licensed Bitcoin ATM company in the United States and as part of our commitment to safety and security, all customers must submit their ID’s through our KYC verification process.
 The purpose of this program is to help prevent money laundering and other financial crimes and it adds an extra layer of security by ensuring no one but you can gain access to your account.

 Bitcoin ATMs and kiosks have grown in popularity in recent years, making it easier than ever to find a location close to you.
 While there are websites like CoinATMRadar that show you ATMs based on your location, not all ATMs and kiosks listed are licensed and operating legally.

 Coinme is the first licensed Bitcoin ATM company in the United States and thanks to our collaboration with Coinstar we now operate the largest bitcoin kiosk network in the United States with over 4,400 locations across 33 states and the District of Columbia.

 To find the nearest location to you, visit Coinme.com/Locations and enter your location into the search bar.
 You will find the closest location to you and can even click further to receive detailed directions via Google Maps.

-Hopefully, you will share your knowledge with others so everyone so your friends and family will also be able to join the financial system of the future safely and securely.
+Hopefully, you will share your knowledge with others so your friends and family will also be able to join the financial system of the future, safely and securely.